 October 1, 2016 - September 30, 2017 = 0.40

-Check Out The 10 Best Out of 26 Pennsylvania State Board of Nursing Approved RN (ADN) Programs for 2020
+Here are the 10 Best Pennsylvania Board of Registered Nursing Approved RN (ADN) Programs in Pennsylvania for 2020

 In Northampton Community College, they prepare well-versed, technically competent nurses.
 The ADN program in NCC aims to mold NCLEX-ready students and turn them into successful RNs.